5 Black Food and Food Safety Pioneers

 The National Association of Black Food Manufacturers (NABFM) is a nonprofit membership association that “exists to promote unlimited opportunities for growth and leadership for blacks in the Consumer-Packaged Goods (CPG) and Food Manufacturing (FM) professions.”

-And while Black History Month offers us an opportunity to honor those who are all too often overlooked, it’s also worth remembering the words of Maya Angelou, who wrote, “Won’t it be wonderful when black history and Native American history and Jewish history and all of U.S. history is taught from one book?
+And while Black History Month offers a chance for reflection, it’s also quoting Maya Angelou, who wrote, “Won’t it be wonderful when black history and Native American history and Jewish history and all of U.S. history is taught from one book?
 Just U.S. history.”